Yizhen-Zhao/KPMG-case/README.md

 Here are the steps to start and validate the project.
 Starting the necessary services and executing data processing job, finally check if data exist in database.

+Here is a project demo I made to show how to start this project, you can find the video[here](#https://drive.google.com/file/d/1kex62GmdBnY_ThdBs7Xg-QAC7-Js6kvn/view?usp=sharing).

 #### Start Kafka, Zookeeper, Mysql servers
 First we need to start those services, we use `docker-compose up` to help us start all services.